 Remember that addiction is a chronic disease.
 Other chronic diseases, such as diabetes, rely on medication and lifestyle change, so many experts agree that addiction should not be treated any differently.12 Medication is often essential to prevent overdose (which can be fatal) and to promote recovery for many people suffering from addiction.
 And as with other diseases, making lifestyle changes, such as those promoted through MAT, behavioral therapies, and counseling, can help further cement your chances for recovery.

-Can I Be in AA or NA and Participate in MAT?
+Can I Be in AA or NA if I Use Medications to Stay Sober?

 Admittedly, some 12-step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) tend to be strict about MAT usage while participating in the group.
 Sometimes, people in AA or NA might say that you’re not fully sober if you’re taking MAT drugs.
 Yet these well-meaning people may be providing misleading and, in fact, false information.
 According to an article by Dr. Louis Baxter for the American Society of Addiction Medicine, “this so-called ‘advice’ from well-intended but misinformed members is not founded in scientific or 12-step philosophy and violates a long held 12-step policy [that] AA members should not give medical advice to each other.”12